Sun Yuting

-Sun Yuting (1752–1834), courtesy name Jiashu and pseudonym Jipu, was a Chinese official of the Qing dynasty.
-He served as the Provincial Governor of Jiangxi, Jiangsu, and Anhui provinces, Viceroy of Huguang and Liangjiang, and as a member of the Grand Council.
+Sun Yuting (Mandarin Chinese: 孫玉庭, Wade-Giles: Sun Yu-t'ing, Pinyin: Sun Yuting; 1752–1834), courtesy name Jiashu and Art name Jipu, was a Chinese official of the Qing dynasty.
+He served as the Provincial Governor of Jiangnan province (which consisted of modern-day Jiangxi, Jiangsu, and Anhui provinces), alongside Guangdong, Yunnan, and Guangxi provinces.
+He also served as Viceroy of Huguang and Liangjiang, and as a member of the Grand Council.
+He lived during the reigns of the Qianlong, Jiaqing, and Daoguang emperors, and was closely associated with the Jiaqing Emperor in 1816.

-Life
+Early life

 Sun Yuting was from Jining, Shandong Province.
 He sat for the palace-level imperial examination in 1775 and obtained the position of a tong jinshi chushen (third class graduate).
 He was admitted to the Hanlin Academy, where he served as a shujishi (庶吉士).
 In August 1802, he was promoted from buzhengshi (布政使; Lieutenant-Governor) of Hubei Province to Provincial Governor of Guangxi Province.
 On 29 October 1803, he was reassigned to serve as the Provincial Governor of Guangdong Province.
 Around December 1804, he was transferred back to Guangxi, but was relocated back to Guangdong on 4 July 1805 until 1808.

+Career

 In 1810, Sun Yuting was appointed as the Provincial Governor of Yunnan Province before he was later promoted to Viceroy of Huguang and then Viceroy of Liangjiang.
 In March 1821, while serving as Viceroy of Liangjiang, he was also given the honorary title of Assisting Grand Secretary (協辦大學士).
 In August 1824, he was promoted to Grand Secretary of Tiren Cabinet (體仁閣大學士).
 However, he was subsequently dismissed from office in 1824 due to a breach in the Yellow River embankment, which was under his supervision.
+However, this was considered to be a result of the Grand Canal crisis, driven by a major breakdown of the imperial grain transport system, which was undergoing management by Qishan and the Daoguang Emperor.

 In July 1825, Sun Yuting was restored to the civil service as a bianxiu (編修; compiler and editor) in the Hanlin Academy under the xiuzhi (休致) system for retired officials.
 In 1834, he was awarded the privilege of wearing the hat of a fourth-grade official.
 He died in the same year at the age of 82.